dymodi/dymodi.github.io/Research/Literature-Reviews/Location-Privacy-Related-Works.md

   * Summary: Uniqueness in human mobility is bounded, it's easy to infer user trace.

-* MobiSys14: EnCore: Private, Context-based Communication for Mobile Social Apps
+* MobiSys14-EnCore: Private, Context-based Communication for Mobile Social Apps

   * Taxonomy: LPPM in application
   * Summary: New LPPM for social-networking APP,